Bluetick Coonhound vs Bloodhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bluetick Coonhound has a typical lifespan of 11-12 years, while Bloodhound lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Bluetick Coonhound is predisposed to Potential Health Concerns, Less Common Issues, with associated veterinary costs for monitoring and treatment.
-Bloodhound faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Bloodhound faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both share comparable numbers of documented health predispositions, though each has its own specific conditions and management plan.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health